Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons

-In these expressions, the first (second) ratio is built using events or hadrons from G1 (G2) runs.
-If the acceptance factors are stable and equal during the G1 and G2 runs, they cancel in Eqs.~(\ref{eq5}).
-In the numerator of each ratio the events (hadrons) were taken from the runs with the positive target cell polarisation, while in the denominator they were taken from the runs with negative target polarisation.
-Thus each ratio in the left parts of Eqs.~(\ref{eq5}) is equal to the ratio of the total (or differential) SIDIS cross sections for the positive and negative target polarisations, $\sigma_+/\sigma_-$.
-Hence, two double ratios have to be equal within statistical uncertainties and expected to be close to unity.
-Similarly, at $f=-$, the two double ratios, which can be constructed for the ({\it U, M1}) and ({\it M2, D}) pairs, are as follows:
+Substituting in the left parts of Eqs. (\ref{eq5}) the above expressions for $N^i_{pf}$ one can see that, after "cancellations" of $L^i_f$ and $A^i_f$, the double ratios of events are directly related to the cross section ratios squared.
+Because the luminosities of cells are equal, they contribute equally to the numerators and denominators and their cancellations are expected in each of the Eqs. (\ref{eq5}) ratios.
+If the acceptances $A^i_f$ of the cells are similar at the same $f$ in the G1 and G2 groups of runs (it is subject for tests below), they are also folded equally in the corresponding number of events and ``cancel" in the double ratios, i.e. it is not necessary to calculate them (see Section 5).
+In the numerator of each ratio, the number of events (hadrons) are taken from the runs with the positive target cell polarisation, while in the denominator they are taken from the runs with negative target polarisation.
+Thus under above conditions each ratio of events (hadrons) in the left parts the Eqs.~(\ref{eq5}) is equal to the ratio $\sigma_+/\sigma_-$, which is known to be close to unity (it is subject for test below).
+Hence, each double ratio in Eqs.~(\ref{eq5}), which is equal to $(\sigma_+/\sigma_-)^2$, also have to be equal within statistical uncertainties and is expected to be close to unity.
+The stability of acceptances during the G1 and G2 runs have been checked using the cross sections canceling double ratios of events (hadrons) in the forms similar to ones given in Eqs.
+(11), (12) of Ref. \cite{Alekseev:2010dm} which are related to the ratios of acceptances.